-CEI’s research activity, from the fall 2017, centers on four themes addressing the structure and function of tropical marine island ecosystems and linking these to the sustainability objectives of the wider CEIS community and our existing research strengths.
+CEI’s research activity centers on four themes addressing the structure and function of tropical marine island ecosystems and linking these to the sustainability objectives of the wider CEIS community and our existing research strengths.
 The themes are:

 Owing to our location field work is a focus of activity; researchers can access all ecosystem zones, from the island and its shoreline lagoon to the coral forereef and the deep sea.
 Field work is supported by on-site facilities of extensive wet and dry laboratories with new facilities coming on line.